 Queues to order overpriced food at FITUR during lunch rush were absurdly long.
 If Madrid wasn’t such a fantastic city, we would have felt like we wasted our time going to FITUR.

 While World Travel Market is open to the public, it is primarily considered a B2B Conference (business to business) and focuses on large buyers rather than smaller transactions.
 A Spanish blogger informed us that the latter portion of FITUR has a much larger B2C element (business to consumer), meaning that attendees outside the travel industry can purchase trips directly from many vendors.
 We did not attend the portion of FITUR that was open to public as we were busy enjoying Madrid, rather than just viewing Spanish stalls while actually being in Spain.

-So if you’re a serious travel blogger, it could be in your interests to attend the event to check out some new trends and chat to some representatives from tourism boards and companies about familiarization trips.
-Our advice would be to have a game plan beforehand and try not to go too crazy trying to chat with everyone as you’ll become overwhelmed.
-But also put yourself out there as contacts you make can come in handy months down the line.
+So if you’re a serious travel blogger, it could be in your interests to attend ITB Berlin to check out some new trends and chat to some representatives from tourism boards and companies about familiarization trips.
+Our advice would be to have a game plan beforehand.
+Try not to go too crazy chatting with everyone, as you’ll become overwhelmed.
+Put yourself out there as contacts you make can come in handy months or years down the line.
 Read our article on how to make money off a travel blog!

 Even if you’re just looking to plan a vacation, one of these mammoth events can be worth checking out.
 It’s an opportunity to gather information and talk to representatives from nations firsthand about questions you might have.